 - Some publishers may require you to buy a certain number of author copies.
 Check your contract to make sure you are not committing to buy more than you can afford/or think you can sell.

-Companies to be careful of:
+Companies and organisations to be careful of:

 One customer shares their experiences here: https://www.goodreads.com/author_blog_posts/4058249-what-i-learned-about-self-publishing-with-xlibris-the-author-must-have